Moduli spaces of sextic curves with simple singularities and their compactifications: ADE Sextic Curves and K3 Surfaces

 \subsection{Plane Curves with Simple Singularities}

 We always use $Z$ to represent a reduced complex plane curve of positive even degree.
 We denote by $\widehat{X}$ the double cover of $\PP^2$ branched along $Z$ and let $X$ be the smooth minimal model of $\widehat{X}$.
-Let $R$ be an irreducible root system of ADE type.
-Suppose $p\in Z$ is a singular point and the corresponding singularity in $\widehat{X}$ is an ADE singularity of type $R$, then $p\in Z$ is a simple curve singularity of type $R$.
+Let $R$ be an irreducible root lattice of ADE type.
+Suppose $p\in Z$ is a singular point and the corresponding singularity in $\widehat{X}$ is an ADE singularity of type $R$, then one call $p\in Z$ a simple curve singularity of type $R$.

 Suppose $Z$ has only simple singularities.
 A plane curve $Z'$ is said to have the same \emph{singular type} as $Z$ if they are equisingular deformation equivalent.
 For a general discussion of equisingularity, see \cite{zariski1965equisingularityI,zariski1965equisingularityII,zariski1968equisingularityIII} and \cite{greuel2007singularities}.
 We have introduced an alternative definition of singular type in \S \ref{sec: intro}.
 The two definitions are equivalent due to \cite[Proposition 2.1]{greuel1996equianalytic}.
 Denote by $T$ the singular type of $Z$.
 Let $\PP\calV_T$ be the space for curves of a fixed singular type $T$, where $\calV_T$ denotes the cone of polynomials over $\PP\calV_T$.
 By \cite[Prop 2.1]{greuel1996equianalytic}, $\PP\calV$ is an irreducible quasi-projective variety.